cupcake-recipes.com

 Preparation Steps

-• Heat olive oil in a large oven-safe skillet over medium-high heat.
-Fry the chicken cutlets for about 3-4 minutes per side until golden brown and cooked through.
+• Heat the olive oil in a large skillet over medium-high heat.
+Fry the breaded chicken cutlets until golden brown and crispy, about 3 to 4 minutes per side.
+Transfer the browned chicken to the prepared baking dish.

-• Remove chicken from the skillet and place in a baking dish.
-Spoon marinara sauce over each cutlet, then top with shredded mozzarella and the remaining 0.25 cup Parmesan cheese.
+• Spoon marinara sauce over each chicken cutlet.
+Top evenly with the shredded mozzarella cheese and the remaining 0.25 cup of Parmesan cheese.

-• Bake in the preheated oven for 10-15 minutes, or until the cheese is melted and bubbly and the sauce is heated through.
+• Bake in the preheated oven for 10 to 15 minutes, or until the cheese is melted and bubbly and the chicken reaches an internal temperature of 165°F (74°C).

-• Garnish with fresh basil leaves, if desired, before serving.
+• Garnish with fresh chopped basil before serving.

 Notes